tommitchelmore/tommitchelmore/README.md

 # Welcome
-Hi! 👋 I’m a passionate **full stack developer** from the UK, currently completing my Bachelors degree in **Computer Science** at the University of Southampton.
+Hi! 👋 I’m a passionate **full stack developer** from just outside London in the UK, currently completing my Bachelors degree in **Computer Science** at the University of Southampton.

 # Languages & Frameworks I'm experienced in
 <p float="left">